- Hello Again, Welcome Back

 - Ok, Time to Take That Midlife Bull By The Horns!

-- Here Are 12 Ways To Get Started With Self-Care Today
+- 12 Simple Ways To Get Started With Self-Care Today

 Hello Again, Welcome Back

 So many people, especially women need Self-Care but don’t fully understand what it is.
-So, in this post, I want to explore it and give you 12 ways to incorporate it into your life
+So, in this post, I want to explore it and give you 12 Simple Ways To Get Started With Self-Care and incorporate it daily into your life

 What Does The Saying ‘Self-Care’ Mean To You?